45+ Indiana Religious Sites

 1100 East 5th Street, Anderson, IN

-Located on the Anderson University campus, the Centennial Prayer Labyrinth is located between East 3rd street and East 5th Street.
-The plot of land where the labyrinth is used to house the iconic Church of God Convention structure.
-At the entrance is an informational display that has been constructed with the old bricks of Warner Auditorium and the original bell.
+Located on the Anderson University campus, the Centennial Prayer Labyrinth is between East 3rd Street and East 5th Street.
+The plot of land where the labyrinth is located houses the iconic Church of God Convention structure.
+At the entrance is an informational display constructed with the old bricks of Warner Auditorium and the original bell.

 Cope Environmental Center Labyrinth, Richmond